-AutoTest automatically generates passing Cantata unit tests to exercise all the C source code.
+AutoTest automatically generates passing Cantata unit tests to exercise all the C and C++ source code.
 It can be used on new or legacy projects, making it easy to:

 An algorithm creates test case vectors which exercise all required code paths, using the Cantata powerful white-box capabilities to set data, parameters and control function call interfaces.

 The test vectors drive the code, and check the parameters passed between functions, values of accessible global data, order of calls and return values.